tjaeger/photobooth/README.md

 # Enables ACT-LED.
 Normally OFF when not active.
 dtparam=act_led_gpio=27,act_led_trigger=mmc0,act_led_activelow=off
 ```
-# **RUN THE PHOTOBOOTH**
+## **RUN THE PHOTOBOOTH**

-## Init and Pre-glight
+### Init and Pre-flight check
 Run the ```preflight-check.sh``` script from within ./photobooth directory.
 It will do some sanity checks like verify if various Paths exist.
-It also offers to creates the 'pictures' directory if not existing.
+It also offers to create the 'pictures' directory if not existing.
+**You only really need this after a fresh install.**

 ```sh
 ~/photobooth $